jstump/ar-indexer/README.md

     foo.search('some search string')

-`run_search` will return an array of ActiveRecord objects ordered by the number of matched terms within your search string.
+`foo.search` will return an array of ActiveRecord objects ordered by the number of matched terms within your search string.
 If no objects matched your search string, an emtpy array is returned.
 If no results are returned, you can request the `:no_results_message`

     results = foo.run_search('some search string')
     unless results.empty?